Plants in pots

 Crowea exalata

 We planted this rounded hardy shrub, 0.7m high x 0.7m wide, with linear leaves and star-like white to pink flowers in a pot in March, 2022.
 This plant will thrive in most positions in well-drained mulched soils.
 Native to southeastern mainland Australia.
-Repotted 3/23.
+Repotted in March 2023 and has grown well and flowered over a long period.

 Crowea exalata ‘Profusion’

 We planted three of these dainty evergreen shrubs, 1m high and wide, with aromatic leaves and a profusion of pink star flowers, in a pot, in August 2019, These plants need a cool, partly shaded position in moist well-drained soils.
-First blooms 11/19.
-One died in the heat 2/20.
-Another in the rain 3/22.
+First blooms November 2019.
+One died in the heat February 2020, another in the rain of March 2022, but one persists.

 Dampiera diversifolia ‘Southern Blue’